dacoder101/math-game-bot/README.md

 A discord bot for a simple math game, written with Discord.py

+Taken from PROJECTS.md inside [dacoder101/dacoder101](https://github.com/dacoder101/dacoder101/blob/main/PROJECTS.md),

+> A Discord.py math game bot inspired by those math worksheets where students use a set of numbers, and write equations for every number, in say one through twenty.
+Made so I can grasp Discord bot development a little more, and just code some Python, which I haven't used to make any large projects for a while.

 ## Contributing/Executing

 Install all dependencies using `poetry install` after cloning the repository.
 You will need to configure your IDE with the virtual environment it generates, or it may not detect the installed dependencies, or execute the script with `poetry run` directly.